 3. Love your lawn

 Give your lawn a good mow, making sure that all the cut grass and debris is cleared to allow the lawn to flourish.
-Lawn feeders are a great way to give your lawn that extra little boost – I personally find Scotts Lawn Builder has excellent results, as its combined formula tackles weeds whilst nourishing your grass.
+Lawn feeders are a great way to give your lawn that extra little boost such as Scotts Lawn Builder.
 Make sure you identify a lawn feeder that suits your lawns needs, as garden centres like B&Q have a huge variety of products that tackle everything from moss issues to lack of lustre.
 Stubborn weeds usually establish their seedlings during the Spring months, so it’s a good idea to get a head start against these pesky plants and start weeding now.

 A lick of paint goes a long way, even in your garden space.
 If you’re looking for a cost-effective way to revamp your garden for the summer months, then give your fence and wooden furniture a make-over with some wood stain or varnish.
 Major garden retailers have a great selection of colours and finishes to choose from at prices from around £4.99, so it’s easy to find something that compliments your garden style.
 After a couple of coats of colour, your furniture will look as good as new.